cj-mills/christianjmills/_posts/2020-11-19-Barracuda-PoseNet-Tutorial-8.md

 #### Create `webcamWidth` Variable

-Next, create a variable for the camera's height and name it `webcamWidth`.
+Next, create a variable for the camera's width and name it `webcamWidth`.
 I've set the default value to `1280`.

 ![webcamWidth_variable](\images\barracuda-posenet-tutorial\webcamWidth_variable.png)